WhatAShot/ExcelFormer/README.md

-# TabFormer
+# ExcelFormer

-This repository will include the original implementation and experiment codes of [**TabFormer**](https://arxiv.org/abs/2301.02819).
+This repository will include the original implementation and experiment codes of [**ExcelFormer**](https://arxiv.org/abs/2301.02819).
 TabFormer is a pioneering neural network can surpass extensively-tuned XGboost, Catboost, and most tuned previous deep learning approaches on most of tabular data prediction tasks, in the supervised learning manner.
 It can be a go-to choice on tabualr dataset prediction competitions (e.g., Kaggle).

 Even without hyper-parameter tuning, TabFormer performs comparable to tuned models.
 After hyper-parameter tuning, TabFormer typically outperforms them.